chrisjoswin/coffee-runs/README.md

 ## Getting Application Started
 1. In terminal run ```git clone https://github.com/chrisjoswin/coffee-runs.git``` to
-2.
+2. then run ```cd coffee-runs```
+3. If you would like to run executable then do ```./dist/main``` OR without executable then step 4
-3. run ```python3 main.py```
+4. run ```python3 main.py```

 ## Assumptions
 1. Made some assumptions about input values.
-When prompted for Menu options, the input must be exactly as printed
+When prompted for Menu options, the input must be exactly as printed in the menu
-2. This is used for groups and not everyone will want coffee every time or will not be present at the office
+2. This is used for groups and not everyone will want coffee every time or will not be present at the office always
 3. The price of any one coffee is not more that 5 dollars than any other coffee
+4. This is a scalable solution.
+It works for two or more people, but with a group size of 3 or more it makes more sense
+5. Not everyone can be absent from the group when you are trying to go on a coffee run
+6. Fairness means that you should not have to pay for everyone's coffee if you did not go get coffee as well, but you will pay for coffee at some later date in the near future if you missed your turn to pay.

 ## Author
 [Christopher Erattuparambil](https://github.com/chrisjoswin)